robinsingh1912/novalyze-takehome/README.md

 git push origin your-name
 ```

+5. **Create a Pull Request**:
+   On GitHub, navigate to your forked repository and click the Compare & pull request button to create a pull request back to the main repository.

-3. **Send me an email to confirm your submission** as well as any comments about the code you've written and changes youve made at
+6. **Send me an email to confirm your submission** as well as any comments about the code you've written and changes youve made at
    `samin@novalyze.ai`

 ---